 RULE #1: Your Business Must Be Wildly Beneficial To Your Potential Clients

 This means that you must be providing great value to the people who will become your clients.
-True business is an exchange of value.
+A true business is an exchange of value.
 The more value you offer, the more successful you will become.

 As you plan your business or fine-tune your business idea, think about this “What value do I give to my clients.”
 If you can clearly define your value proposition, be sure to communicate it well with your customers.
 It is this value they want to see.
 Let them experience it as part of your business offering.